edubart/sokol_gp/README.md

-All the 2D space transformation (functions like `sgp_rotate`) are done by the CPU and not by the GPU, this is intentionally to avoid adding extra overhead in the GPU, because typically the number of vertices of 2D applications are not that large, and it is more efficient to perform all the transformation with the CPU right away rather than pushing extra vertex buffers to the GPU that ends up using more bandwidth of the CPU<->GPU bus.
+All the 2D space transformation (functions like `sgp_rotate`) are done by the CPU and not by the GPU, this is intentionally to avoid adding extra overhead in the GPU, because typically the number of vertices of 2D applications are not that large, and it is more efficient to perform all the transformation with the CPU right away rather than pushing extra buffers to the GPU that ends up using more bandwidth of the CPU<->GPU bus.
 In contrast 3D applications usually dispatches vertex transformations to the GPU using a vertex shader, they do this because the amount of vertices of 3D objects can be very large